 How to Enable Audio and Video in Windows 11 Sandbox

-You enable audio and video input in Windows 11 Sandbox by editing the Sandbox configuration file (a .wsb file).
+You enable audio and video access in Windows 11 Sandbox by creating and editing a custom Sandbox configuration file.

-You can grant access by adding specific lines to a custom Sandbox configuration file, allowing your host’s audio and video devices to be used within the Sandbox.
+This is achieved by adding specific XML tags to a `.wsb` configuration file, granting your host’s audio and video devices access within the Sandbox environment.

 How to turn on or off audio and video input between host and Sandbox in 🪟 Windows 11

-First, open Local Group Policy Editor by clicking on the Start Menu and searching for Edit group policy, as highlighted below.
+First, open the Local Group Policy Editor.
+Click on the Start Menu and search for Edit group policy, as shown below.

-Under Best match, select Edit group policy to launch Local Group Policy Editor.
+Under Best match, select Edit group policy to launch the Local Group Policy Editor.

-In the left pane of Local Group Policy Editor, expand the tree:
+In the left pane of the Local Group Policy Editor, expand the tree:

 Computer Configuration > Administrative Templates > Windows Components > Windows Sandbox

-Then, in the Windows Sandbox details pane on the right, locate and double-click the settings that say “Allow audio input Windows Sandbox” and “Allow video input in Windows Sandbox.”
+Then, in the Windows Sandbox details pane on the right, double-click the settings named “Allow audio input Windows Sandbox” and “Allow video input in Windows Sandbox.”

 - Not Configured (default)